Pinterest: How AR elevates our data strategy

 King: At a high level, Pinterest used to be completely about an image signature.
 So everything we did was built around a pin or an image.
 And it turns out that it’s not always the best when you’re doing something like a catalog, right?
 A canonical catalog.
 Because you might have 20 different colors of a T-shirt or 50 different colors of a vase or hundreds of different colors of lipstick.
 And so when you identify a particular item, you actually want to nail that item.
 And so it turns more into a canonical database.
 And so we’ve built really two parts of Pinterest now, and I was describing the inspiration part, which uses our image technology, and then our shopping cart, where we’re using more traditional data structures.
 And what we’ve been doing is really spending time ingesting hundreds of millions of items from Etsy and eBay and so forth, from all these large and reputable retailers, to make sure that when you find an item, whether it’s a table or couch or a lamp or something, that you can find not only that exact item, but items that are very similar to that.
 And that’s really what’s made the shopping experience so much better in the last 18 months.

-We still have a lot of ways to go.
+We still have a long ways to go.
 You know, there are hundreds of billions of pins.
 And you know, so many of them have items in them, and so we’re rapidly going through as many companies and catalogs as we can in order to product-tag.
-This is part of the reason that we’re announcing product-tagging with story pins, because we really feel like the creator can actually identify items.
+This is part of the reason that we’re announcing product-tagging with Story Pins, because we really feel like the creator can actually identify items.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: